Butte County 4-H Program

 What is 4-H?

-4-H is an informal, learn-by-doing educational program for youth, ages K through 19 years, from all racial cultural economic and social background.
+4-H is an informal, learn-by-doing educational program for youth, ages K-19 from all racial cultural economic and social background.
 4-H is the youth education program of Cooperative Extension Service.
-The Butte County 4-H Youth Development Program consists of about 730 members in 20 local clubs led by 270 leaders.
-4-H is designed to help local youth develop into responsible, self-directed, productive citizens of the world.
+The Butte County 4-H Youth Development Program (4-H YDP) consists of about 730 members in 20 local clubs led by 270 leaders.
+4-H is designed to help local youth develop into responsible, self-directed, productive world citizens.
 And also, to improve the well being of youth and society through the use of research based "learn-by-doing" educational experiences.

 4-H has such a wide variety of programs and activities available that every youth can do well.
 There are options from sewing to woodworking; from environmental to entomology projects available to members.
 In addition to established programs, the option of doing an individual project and creating a 'curriculum' is also possible.
 Fundraising activities, fairs and educational trips are all a part of the 4-H experience!